 Jet ski

-If you’re a bit more active, then you might be interested in hitting the water on a jetski.
+If you’re a bit more active, then you might be interested in hitting the water on a jet ski.
 Well, luckily there’s just the thing for you with OOSeven Jet Ski Adventures!

 You will get your own jet ski to use (unless you would prefer to share with someone) and a guide will lead you out on a course through the waters around Darwin.

-As well as some thrilling curves and high speeds, you’ll also get to see a bit of the landscapes around the city – and possibly even a crocodile!
+As well as some thrilling curves and high speeds, you’ll also get to see a bit of the landscape around the city – and possibly even a crocodile!
 Don’t worry, though, you’ll be looked after well!

 Wetlands cruise